kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 - Clean Up
-⚠️  Assign any issues / feature / PRs (that missed the release) to the new Docs Lead ⚠️  Create a PR to remove shadows from [milestone maintainers](https://github.com/orgs/kubernetes/teams/kubernetes-milestone-maintainers)
+⚠️  Assign any issues / feature / PRs (that missed the release) to the new Docs Lead ⚠️  Create a PR to remove shadows from [milestone maintainers](https://github.com/orgs/kubernetes/teams/website-milestone-maintainers/)
+    - The lead must stay in the list until the `[current release]` website version is officially supported

 ### Celebrate! 🎉